gustavokei/electron-game-updater/README.md

     - To apply incremental updates, ensure that each new patch file is appended to `patchUrls` in the correct order.
 For example, if there are three patches available, `patchUrls` should contain links to `game1-patch1.7z`, `game1-patch2.7z`, and `game1-patch3.7z`.
     - If the array is empty, no patch will be applied.

+  - **maintenance**: (Optional) Set to `true` to put a specific game in maintenance mode, disabling only that game.

+  - **voicePacks**: (Optional) Array of voice pack options for the game.
+Each voice pack should have:
+    - **value**: The code used in the game's launch command (e.g., "EN", "PT", "KR")
+    - **label**: The display name shown in the UI (e.g., "English", "Português", "한국어 음성")

+### Language and Voice Pack Support

+The launcher supports dynamic language and voice pack selection:

+- **Language Selection**: Users can choose between English, Portuguese, and Taiwan Chinese
+- **Voice Pack Selection**: Games can offer multiple voice pack options (only shown if `voicePacks` array is present)
+- **EGULANG Parameter**: The launcher automatically replaces `EGULANG` placeholder in `startCmd` with the combined language and voice pack parameter:
+  - Language only: `"EN"` (when no voice pack is selected)
+  - Language + Voice Pack: `"EN_KR"` (when voice pack is selected)
+  - Example: `"start game.exe EGULANG"` becomes `"start game.exe EN_KR"`
+- **Per-Game Settings**: Each game remembers its own language and voice pack selection
+- **UI Translation**: The launcher UI automatically translates based on the selected language

 #### 2: Clone This Repository
 ```bash